NoteDance/Note-documentation/README.md

 This module defines a multihead_attention class that implements a multi-head attention layer.
 A multi-head attention layer is a sublayer of the standard transformer layer that can learn the relevance and dependency of different tokens in a sequence.
 The usage of this module is as follows:

 - First, create an instance of the multihead_attention class, and specify the n_state, n_head, and other optional parameters such as weight_initializer, bias_initializer, dtype, and use_bias.
 The n_state is the dimensionality of the query, key, and value tensors after the linear transformation.
 The n_head is the number of attention heads.
 The use_bias indicates whether to use a bias term after the linear transformations or not.
-- Second, call the output method of the instance, and pass the input data as the x argument.
+- Second, pass the input data as the x argument.
 Optionally, you can also pass another input data as the xa argument, which will be used as the key and value for the attention computation.
 If xa is not provided, x will be used as the query, key, and value.
 You can also pass a mask argument to mask out some tokens from the attention computation.
 The input data should be a tensor of shape [batch_size, seq_length, n_state], where batch_size is the number of samples in a batch, seq_length is the number of time steps in a sequence, and n_state is the dimension of the input features at each time step.
 The mask should be a tensor of shape [batch_size, seq_length_q, seq_length_k], where seq_length_q is the number of time steps in x and seq_length_k is the number of time steps in xa (or x if xa is not provided).
-- The output method will return a tuple of two tensors: output_data and qk.
+- Last, return a tuple of two tensors: output_data and qk.
 The output_data is a tensor of shape [batch_size, seq_length_q, n_state], which is the multi-head attention output.
 The qk is a tensor of shape [batch_size, n_head, seq_length_q, seq_length_k], which is the scaled dot product attention score for each head.
 The output_data is computed by applying query, key, and value projections to the input data, followed by scaled dot product attention with optional masking, concatenation of the attention outputs from each head, and output projection.
 The qk is computed by applying query and key projections to the input data, followed by scaled dot product attention with optional masking.